maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Version 4.6.0

-This version will require moodle 4.0+, and will no longer support Moodle 3.x (which ends its general support on 14 November 2022, and security support ends on 11 December 2023.)
+This version will require moodle 4.0+, and will no longer support Moodle 3.x (which ended its general support on 14 November 2022, and security support ended on 11 December 2023.)

-Todo:
+TODO:

 1. Change 'core/event' to 'core_filters/events' in input.js and stackjsvle.js.
 2. Strip out parallel DB support in reporting etc.  Search for `stack_determine_moodle_version()`